 Unfortunately, many young people are being exposed to pornography at a young age, and this exposure is influencing their perceptions of respectful relationships.
 (Lim, Agius, Carrotte, Vella & Hellard, 2017).

 This does not mean that the exposure was intentional, for many children the viewing of adult content is accidental (Flood, 2007).
 By educating young people about safe online practices, it is hoped that accidental viewing of content will reduce, and they will know how to respond to being exposed to pornography, and who to talk to for help or advice if ever needed.

 I am concerned about the age at which young people are becoming sexualised.
 Why can’t we just let kids be kids?

 We share your concern about the sexualisation of young people.
 Research demonstrates that imposing adult models of sexual behaviour and sexuality on children and adolescents at developmentally inappropriate stages is harmful.

 In contrast, the information we provide is age-appropriate and focusses upon increasing the safety and health of young people which is a protective factor against sexualisation.

 Providing accurate and age-appropriate information helps young people to build the knowledge, skills, values and attitudes to make healthy choices which in turn may reduce their vulnerability to abuse.

-If you have any questions or concerns, feel free to contact us.
+If you have any questions or concerns, feel free to contact us using the form below.